fedjamulabegovic/merge-algorithm/README.md

 ## Installation and Usage
 1. Ensure Python 3.x is installed along with necessary libraries (`numpy`, `sklearn`, `nltk`).
-2. Run the script `python merge_algorithm.py` to see the merge sort algorithm in action.
+2. Run the script `python3 merge_algorithm.py` to see the merge sort algorithm in action.